colindr/nlpservice/README.md

   - [ ] Create API for just predicting words in the voice of a particular tweeter.
 Needs to be fast, probably caching the model and tokenizer instances.
 Probably an action on the tweeter.
+  - [ ] Update model to use pre-trained embedding layer.

 # First Tweet